 So intuitively, assuming $\alpha_t\approx \alpha_{t-1}$, the Hamiltonian term $H_t$ gives a penalty proportional to how much $\ket{\phi_{t}}$ deviates from $U_t\ket{\phi_{t-1}}$, i.e., from a correct application of the $t$-th gate of $C_n$.

-For ease of presentation we will now make the following three simplifying assumptions. \footnote{Exercise~\ref{ex:QMAremovesimplif} shows this is without loss of generality, though the lower bound on $b-a$ becomes a worse polynomial ($1/T^6$ instead of $1/T^2$) if we drop these three assumptions and take the unary clock of the next section into account.} \begin{itemize} \item All $\alpha_t$ are equal to $1/\sqrt{T+1}$, as they would be in the history state (intuitively, because $\ket{\phi_t}$ and $U_t\ket{\phi_{t-1}}$ both have norm~1, differences between $\alpha_t$ and $\alpha_{t-1}$ will only make the penalty of Eq.~\eqref{eq:Htpenalty} bigger). \item $\ket{\phi_0}$ starts with $s$ 0s, so $\ket{\phi_0}=\ket{0^s}\ket{\psi}$ for some $w(n)$-qubit state $\ket{\psi}$ (if $\ket{\phi_0}$ deviates significantly from this form, then $H_{\text{init}} $ will give a large energy penalty). \item $\ket{\phi_T}$ has acceptance probability close to~1 (if $\ket{\phi_T}$ has low acceptance probability, then $H_{\text{final}}$ will give a large energy penalty). \end{itemize} Because of the second item and the fact that $x\in L_0$, the state $C_n\ket{\phi_0}$ must have acceptance probability close to~0.
-Comparing with the third item, it follows that $\ket{\phi_T}$ and $C_n\ket{\phi_0}$ must be nearly orthogonal, so their distance is close to $\sqrt{2}$ (and in particular at least~1).
+For ease of presentation we will now make the following three simplifying assumptions. \footnote{Exercise~\ref{ex:QMAremovesimplif} shows this is without loss of generality, though the lower bound on $b-a$ becomes a worse polynomial ($1/T^6$ instead of $1/T^2$) if we drop these three assumptions and take the unary clock of the next section into account.} \begin{itemize} \item All $\alpha_t$ are equal to $1/\sqrt{T+1}$, as they would be in the history state.
+This assumption is reasonable because $\ket{\phi_t}$ and $U_t\ket{\phi_{t-1}}$ both have norm~1, so differences between $\alpha_t$ and $\alpha_{t-1}$ will only make the penalty of Eq.~\eqref{eq:Htpenalty} bigger. \item $\ket{\phi_0}$ starts with $s$ 0s, so $\ket{\phi_0}=\ket{0^s}\ket{\psi}$ for some $w(n)$-qubit state $\ket{\psi}$.
+This is reasonable because if $\ket{\phi_0}$ deviates significantly from this form, then $H_{\text{init}} $ will give a large energy penalty. \item $\ket{\phi_T}$ has acceptance probability close to~1.
+This is reasonable because if $\ket{\phi_T}$ has low acceptance probability, then $H_{\text{final}}$ will give a large energy penalty. \end{itemize} Because of the second item and the fact that $x\in L_0$, the state $C_n\ket{\phi_0}$ must have acceptance probability close to~0.
+Comparing with the third item, it follows that $\ket{\phi_T}$ and $C_n\ket{\phi_0}$ must be nearly orthogonal, so their distance is close to $\sqrt{2}$, and in particular at least~1.
 This implies

 Here the first equality uses a telescoping sum, the second inequality is the triangle inequality, and the last equality is because the operator norm is unitarily invariant ($\norm{Uv-Uw}=\norm{v-w}$).